Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 #### D) REQUEST YOUR ASSISTANT INTEGRATION ID
 Your integration ID will be used to connect your TRIRIGA with the Assistant Skill on the cloud.
 You will use this Integration ID in the last step.

-To request your Integration ID simply send the building xls files and the username/password of the assistant account.
+To request your Integration ID simply send the building xls files and the username/password of the assistant account to **[jtmoore@us.ibm.com](jtmoore@us.ibm.com)** the `.xls` files generated from the reports for the creation of your assistant.

 ### Part 2 - Install and Test the OSLC APIs into TRIRIGA